laurensgalarza/Auction-Database-Design/README.md

-# Online-Auction-DBMS
+# Online Auction DBMS
-Term Project for Data Base Management Course
+Term Project for Data Base Management Course (CSCI 435).
+No code in this repo to comply with Hunter College's academic honesty policy.

 ## Summary
-This is a database management system to manage bidding, auctions, and sales of goods and services on an online platform, inspired by eBay.
-The unedited verion contains 8 entites and 10+ relationships.
-The milestones for this project include:
+I developed a database management system to manage bidding, auctions, and sales of goods and services on an online platform, inspired by eBay.

+It contains 8 entites (User, Auction, Transaction, Bid, etc.) and 10+ relationships (User's Place Bids, Transactions End Auctions, etc.).

+## Project Milestones

-1. Identify appropriate entities, relationships, attributes, domains, and keys as well as all specializations and generalizations
+1. Identified appropriate `entities`, `relationships`, `attributes`, `domains`, and `keys` as well as all `specializations` and `generalizations`

-3. Produce an Entity-Relationship Diagram

-4. Mapping and Normalization
+2. Produced an `Entity-Relationship Diagram`
+3. Mapped and Normalized

    a.
-Map the ERD to a relational database model
+Mapped the ERD to a `relational database model`

-   b.
-Normalize the database to 3NF
+   b. `Normalized` the database to 3NF

    c.
-List the integrity constraints for each table
+Listed the integrity constraints for each table

-5. Defining the database
+4. Defined the database using `MySQL`

    a.
-Create the tables in a MySQL database
+Created the tables in a MySQL database

    b.
-Insert sample data
+Inserted sample data

    c.
-Execute queries to test correct insertion
+Wrote and executed test queries to ensure correct insertion and interactions

-<code style="color: Purple">Content in this repo is edited to comply with Hunter College's academic honesty policy.</code>